For all disability claims, an experienced and aggressive New Jersey Unum claims lawyer who WINS against UNUM is a MUST!

 If you want to pick out the biggest and baddest of the disability income insurance companies, then Unum should be at the top of your list.
 Unum is the largest disability income insurance carrier in the US, and they have a long history of denying disability claims.
-If you have a long term disability policy with Unum, then you should contact a Unum claims lawyer immediately!
+If you have a long term disability policy with Unum, then you should contact a New Jersey Unum claims lawyer immediately!

 The truth of this statement was recently demonstrated when Mike Quiat was able to convince Unum that the denial of disability income benefits to a client with severe loss of vision caused by optic nerve damage was not caused by “loss resulting from either or both eyes,” which was an exclusion in the client’s policy.
 For more details on this case, see Mike’s blog.